rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 [bevy_config_cam] by [@BlackPhlox]
 is an all-in-one purpose camera/player controller for bevy.

-With focus on plug-and-play,flexibility and ease of use, this bevy plugin is for anyone who is prototyping in 3D and doesn't want the hassle of programming a player-controller from scratch.Instantly switch between camera modes such as Tracking to Topdown, Follow Behind, FPS and Free and more.
+With focus on plug-and-play, flexibility and ease of use, this bevy plugin is for anyone who is prototyping in 3D and doesn't want the hassle of programming a player-controller from scratch.
+Instantly switch between camera modes such as Tracking to Topdown, Follow Behind, FPS and Free and more.

-The plugins is very new.
+The plugin is very new.
-So any feedback and contributions is highly appreciated.
+So any feedback and contributions are highly appreciated.

 [bevy_config_cam]: https://github.com/BlackPhlox/bevy_config_cam
 [@BlackPhlox]: https://github.com/BlackPhlox